This topic describes how to purchase a backup schedule in Database Backup (DBS). You can use the backup schedule to back up and restore databases.

 You are charged based on the volume and duration of your data that is stored in DBS.
 For more information, see Storage fees.Note If you configure a backup schedule to back up data to an Object Storage Service (OSS) bucket or a self-managed Network Attached Storage (NAS) file system, you are not charged storage fees.

-If you purchase a subscription DBS backup schedule instance as a RAM user, you must grant the RAM user the AliyunDBSFullAccess permissions.
-For more information, see Authorize a RAM user.
+If you purchase a subscription DBS backup schedule as a RAM user, you must grant the RAM user the AliyunDBSFullAccess permissions.
+For more information, see Grant permissions to a RAM user.

 - Log on to the DBS console.